mkirsch42/antitimer/README.md

 About Antitimer
 ------
-It has been coded with love by Loic Petit (WydD).
-You can find me on http://twitch.tv/wyddgames all my other contact infos are there.
+Originally coded by Loic Petit (WydD), who you can find at http://twitch.tv/wyddgames.
+After WydD became inactive in the Antichamber community, I (Mathew Kirschbaum / mkirsch42) picked this up and added a few new features to it.
+You can find me on Reddit at http://reddit.com/u/mkirsch42, and I'm sometimes on the Antichamber Discord as mkirsch42.

 The code has been released on Apache 2 Licence, don't hesitate to contribute and/or steal my code.

 Changelog
 ------